roni-kreinin/turtlebot4_manual/software/simulation.md

 # Simulation

 The simulator allows the user to test the robot without the need for a physical robot.
 It has all of the same functionality as the real robot.
-The Turtlebot4 can be simulated using [Ignition Gazebo](https://ignitionrobotics.org/home).
+The TurtleBot 4 can be simulated using [Ignition Gazebo](https://ignitionrobotics.org/home).
 Unlike [Gazebo](http://gazebosim.org/), Ignition Gazebo does not natively support ROS.
 Instead, it has its own transport stack with a similar topic and node implementation.
 To communicate with ROS, we can use the [ros_ign_bridge](https://github.com/ignitionrobotics/ros_ign/tree/ros2/ros_ign_bridge).
 This ROS node translates data from ROS to Ignition, and vice versa.

 ## Installing Ignition Gazebo